 The US Department of Transportation’s Medical Review Board has issued new DOT medical guidelines for commercial truck drivers who are returning to work after suffering a stroke.
 Truck driver health is a major safety concern for California truck accident attorneys.
-The new DOT medical guidelines are related to the risks of an accident caused by a driver who is still not medically fit to be behind the wheel.
+The new DOT medical guidelines are related to the risks of a truck accident caused by a driver who is still not medically fit to be behind the wheel.

 The Medical Review Board consists of a panel that was appointed by the Department Of Transportation.
 The Board is recommending the commercial truck and bus drivers who suffer a stroke should be required to wait a minimum of one year before driving again.
 Further, these truck drivers must undergo and pass a driving test as well as other health assessment tests before they are able to drive again.
 According to the Department of Transportation, it would be extremely risky to put people back behind the wheel of a truck soon after they have had a stroke, and see how well they drive.
 That kind of situation greatly increases crashes, and it would be irresponsible to simply allow truck drivers back to operating a commercial motor vehicle very soon after suffering a stroke.

 Commercial and private drivers have different regulations for driving after a stroke.
 While motorists come under state regulations, commercial truck drivers are governed by federal regulations.
 The current guidelines which were laid out in 1988, recommend that drivers refrain from operating a commercial vehicle for a period of at least one year, and then return back to work only after they finish and pass a series of psychological tests.